brunoMarcadella/brunoMarcadella/README.md

 ## Hey, I'm Bruno Marcadella! 👋

-I'm 26 years old!
-Live in Porto Alegre/RS and a lover of technology since I was born.
+I'm 26 years old and live in Porto Alegre, Brazil.
+I have been a lover of technology since I was born.

 I'm a civil engineer 👷🏽‍♂️ graduated from UFRGS and now a full-stack student at Trybe 👨🏽‍💻💚